Home » What is SEO in 2026 and How Does It Work?

 6) Monitoring and reporting

 This is the last step in an SEO campaign: tracking the results.
 Google Analytics and Google Search Console are the primary tools to use for these purposes.
 Organic traffic is measured through Analytics, whereas keyword rankings are analyzed through Console.
-Through this, you may know how many users visit which page, what exact keywords did they use, and which pages bring the most traffic.
+Through this, you may know how many users visit which page, what exact keywords they used, and which pages bring the most traffic.

-SEO reports can be bi-weekly or monthly with insights on improving the campaign, especially the strategies implemented.
+SEO reports can be bi-weekly or monthly, with insights on improving the campaign, especially the strategies implemented.

 What is the most important factor in an SEO campaign?